-Century Oaks, one of Tampa Bay’s most insane properties, is on sale for $14 million
+Century Oaks, one of Tampa Bay’s most insane properties, just sold for $9.3 million

 Essentially, you're buying a personal resort.